 Q4.
 What is the best calibre for Sambar deer?

 A4.
 The minimum legal calibre in Victoria for hunting Sambar deer has a minimum diameter of .270 using no less than a 130-grain projectile.
 Essentially any calibre from this and beyond will do the job given good shot placement.
 Larger and more powerful cartridges do allow for a bit more room for error, but a bad shot will still result in the wounded game running off and suffering needlessly.
 With this in mind, it is essential that you are able to shoot the calibre you choose quickly and accurately.
 If you are scared of the recoil, you will develop a flinch and potentially miss or wound game.
 A good starting point is the 30-06 Springfield, or 300 Winchester Magnum, once you work out how to get closer, and choose your shots, a 308 Winchester is more than capable.

 Q5.
 What is the best projectile for Sambar?

 A5.
-Projectile choice also plays a large part in making the calibre suitable for use in harvesting Sambar deer.
-In general terms most commercial ammunition manufacturers makes a suitable loading for Sambar , usually marketed for Elk or Bear in the USA.
-However a good quality bonded bullet like the Nosler Accubond, Hornady Interbond or a solid copper expanding bullet like the Swift Sirrocco or Barnes X-Bullet is a pretty safe option when it comes to selecting ammunition.
+Projectile choice also plays a large part in making the caliber suitable for use in harvesting Sambar deer.
+In general terms, most commercial ammunition manufacturers make a suitable loading for Sambar, usually marketed for Elk or Bear in the USA.
+However, a good quality bonded bullet like the Nosler Accubond, Hornady Interbond or a solid copper expanding bullets like the Swift Sirrocco or Barnes X-Bullet is a pretty safe option when it comes to selecting ammunition.
 Speak to the gun shop staff for their recommendation on projectile choice in factory or hand loaded cartridges, all our gun shop staff are hunters, with a few passionate deer stalkers!